Npvivek/SCIMICS/README.md

 ```

-Use only Material UI Components for styling.
+1. Use only Material UI Components for styling.
 [Refer here](https://mui.com/material-ui/getting-started/).
+1. After changes if you wish to contribute to this repository, please pull request.